pytorch/pytorch/docs/source/quantization.rst

 * ARM CPUs (typically found in mobile/embedded devices), via `qnnpack` (`<https://github.com/pytorch/QNNPACK>`_).

-The corresponding implementation is chosen automatically based on the PyTorch build mode.
+The corresponding implementation is chosen automatically based on the PyTorch build mode, though users have the option to override this if needed.

 .. note::